Urinary Incontinence and Bladder Dysfunction

 • Overactive bladder (frequent urination, urgency, or both)

-• Nocturne (waking up frequently at night to urinate)
+• Nocturia (waking up frequently at night to urinate)

 • Pelvic organ prolapse contributing to bladder symptoms